Kneuman0/UtilitiesCalc/README.txt

 **To accurately run tests, you must insert mock data using the above instructions**

+If executing program in IDE, receipts will be saved in package next to source code named resources.receipts

 -------------------------------------------------------------------------------------

 USING THE APPLICATION IN A JAR